-These align with recommendations from the Climate Change Commission.
-The Government is introducing initiatives, such as the clean car package, which includes rebates on electric and plug-in hybrids, to increase the uptake of low-emissions vehicles.
+These are key recommendations from the Climate Change Commission.
+The Government is introducing initiatives, such as the clean car package, which includes rebates on electric and plug-in hybrids, to increase the uptake of low-emissions vehicles which includes rebates on electric and plug in hybrid vehicles.

-Most people in Lower Hutt (66 percent) travel to work in a car, truck or van; 20 percent travel on public transport (bus, train or ferry) and only 5.4 percent travel to work using active modes of travel, including just 1.6 percent on bikes.
+Most people in Lower Hutt (66 percent) travel to work in a car, truck or van; 20 percent travel on public transport (bus, train or ferry) and only 5.4 percent travel to work using active modes of travel, including just 1.6 percent on bikes.4